Across the Sea

 Let’s go on an adventure to visit our neighbours across the sea!

 Limited tickets, bookings essential

-Join the Premier of South Australia, the Hon Jay Weatherill MP to discover these beautiful gems and dig deeper into the Opals story.
+Join the Premier of South Australia, the Hon Jay Weatherill MP to discover beautiful opal gems and dig deeper into their story.

 The Opals Gala will be full of glitz and glamour – just perfect for a spring-time event at Adelaide’s premier cultural institution: the SA Museum.
 We are inviting guests to ‘wear your opals’ – and we’ll have an expert on hand to view the opals and discuss their beauty and provenance.
 There will be music, beautiful light displays from the Australian Opal Centre and plenty more to see and enjoy.